UTA Program for Math Majors

 - Writing a report at the conclusion of this experience suitable for publication on the Department of Mathematics web-page

-Currently, undergraduate teaching assistants may participate in the program for credit or for pay.
+Beginning in Fall 2017, all undergraduate teaching assistants will participate in the program for a mixture of credit and pay.

-- For-credit participants will be able to apply for 3 credits, and the credits will count as elective credits toward graduation totals, but will not fulfill any requirements for the math major.
-The credits will be graded pass/fail, and will therefore not impact students' GPAs.
+- Participants will earn 1 unit of upper-division elective credit; the credit will count toward graduation totals, but will not fulfill any requirements for the math major.
+The course will use alternative grading (S, P, F), and will therefore not impact students' GPAs.